AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 **Block Push API**

-The Push API enables servers to send messages to web applications regardless of browser status.
-This means you may see notifications from various websites even if your browser is hidden in the tray or not launched.
+The Push API enables servers to send messages to web applications regardless of the activity status of your browser.
+Thus, you may see notifications from various websites even if your browser is hidden in the tray or not launched.
 Enable this option to block the browser's Push API completely.

 **Block Location API**